Understanding the true cost per resolution with and without AI in 2026

 Simulate your savings and understand the costs

-One of the coolest things about eesel AI is our Simulation Mode.
-Before you even switch the AI on for your customers, you can run it on thousands of your past tickets.
-This gives you a super accurate forecast of your potential automation rate, shows you exactly where the gaps are in your knowledge base, and, most importantly, tells you exactly how your usage will fit into our plans.
+One of the helpful features of eesel AI is our Simulation Mode.
+Before you go live, you can run the AI on your past tickets.
+This provides a forecast of your potential automation rate and shows you exactly how your usage will fit into our plans.

 The eesel AI Simulation Mode helps businesses forecast their cost per resolution with and without AI by testing on past ticket data.